Bukele imposes life sentences in El Salvador.

 Bukele Enacts Life Sentences

-President Bukele implemented a law imposing life sentences on murderers, rapists, and terrorists, bypassing traditional legal processes and generating debate about human rights.
+President Bukele passed a law giving life sentences to murderers, rapists, and terrorists.